kuhakuni/neopath-fe/README.md

 ### Description

-Built with React Native and Expo for Varsity Hackaton 2023.
+Built with React Native and Expo for Varsity Hackathon 2023.

 ### Installation